- Online Training

 As strength coaches, we should always look at what muscle groups might be at risk for things like overuse and what areas might get neglected in the sport.
 We know softball is a rotational sport, generally in one direction.
 We also have to keep in mind the mechanics of the windmill pitching motion and for everyone else on the field, the overhand throwing motion.
 Our main areas of concern for our softball players are:

 How do we know these are areas of concern for softball players?
 We had three of our high school players who previously had low back, elbow or shoulder injuries.
 By focusing on these areas they are now having the best season of their career and completely pain free.
 These are also three of the fastest girls we have train with us.
-Here were the biggest correlations we found in their training
+Here were the biggest correlations we found in their softball weight training:

 Athlete A- 225lb Squat (+45lbs), 8 Bodyweight Chin Ups (+3)